5.2 - Building the action plan

 Actions can be classified in one or two of the following categories:

-Strategic actions : medium- and long-term actions concerning the organisation's overall strategy and business model and which therefore make it possible to greatly reduce the organisation's carbon and economic vulnerability;
+Strategic actions : medium- and long-term actions concerning the organisation's overall strategy and business model and which therefore enable a strong reduction of the organisation's carbon and economic vulnerability;

 Steps for selecting the actions to be implemented